Get your free pack of 72 customizable Instagram Stories templates now. Save time and look professional while promoting your brand in style.

 6. Apply any other edits to customize your image using filters and the Adjust and Focus tools.

-When it’s time for your Story to go live, you’ll receive a push notification from the Hootsuite app.
+The Hootsuite app will send you a push notification on your phone when it’s time for your Story to go live.
 From here, you can publish your Story in just a few clicks.

 Important: The Story will post to whichever account is signed in.
 If you have more than one Instagram profile, make sure you are signed into the right one.